This homemade Apple Crumble Recipe is packed with fresh apples and an apple crumble topping. It’s easy to make and even better than pie!

 - Butter: The cold butter is sliced into small cubes so that it can easily be cut into the other ingredients forming a crumbly mixture.

-How To Make Apple Crumble
+How To Make This Apple Crumble Recipe

 - Apples: The step that takes the longest is peeling and dicing all of the apples.
 See below for my favorite tool for making this step easier.
 Once the apples are ready, mix them with the granulated sugar, brown sugar, flour, ground cinnamon, and ground nutmeg.
 Spread them out in a greased 9×13 pan.